Tried & Tested Books for Infants 0-12 Months Your Baby Will Love

 4. Dear Zoo by Rod Campbell

 This is another good lift-the-flap book.
-This starts with, “I wrote to the zoo to send me a pet.
+Dear Zoo starts with, “I wrote to the zoo to send me a pet.
 They sent me a…” and continues to identify different animals throughout the book.
 It’s a fun one that your baby will love while young and continue to love as he/she gets older and can identify the animals.

 5. Baby Animals by Roger Priddy

 Babies love to touch new textures.
-This book offers a couple of sentences about five different animals with a large patch of textured fabric to match the animal’s fur.
+Baby Animals offers a couple of sentences about five different animals with a large patch of textured fabric to match the animal’s fur.
 What stands out about this book from similar ones, is that the patches are large.
 Often I’ve found textured books to provide a patch that’s so small that a younger baby struggles to find the texture.
 This one makes it easy for Baby to touch.

 6. Goodnight Moon by Margaret Wise Brown